eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## Why my jobs on CSCS machines don't start?
+## How do I increase the priority of my runs?

-Please check the priority of your submitted job: your jobs will have less priority if your are overusing the budget and you will likely wait more in the queue if you set a longer wall time.
-You can check the usage of your budget against what is expected typing the command `monthly_usage`.
+You might have already reached almost 100% usage of your budget for the current three-months allocation period, while other projects with higher priority used less: please keep in mind that you wait more in the queue if you set a longer wall time.

-Please have a look at the CSCS User Portal for more details on how to check your budget.
+You can check the usage of your project's budget during the last month typing the command `monthly_usage`: a linear usage with time is expected by the scheduler, which adjusts priority accordingly.
+Please note that manually adjusting the priorities is not possible, as it would prevent a fair share of the computing resources among our users.

 ---